 You can have fun outdoors, learn about the Bay and help us protect it by joining one of our on-the-Bay programs.
 Sign up below to volunteer to restore natural wetland habitats by hand at several sites around San Francisco Bay.

 Please let us know if you are interested in scheduling a special volunteer program for your corporate or community group.

-Veteran’s Day at the Palo Alto Native Plant Nursery (Palo Alto)
+Show Off Your Green Thumb at the Palo Alto Native Plant Nursery (Palo Alto)

 Spend the afternoon channeling your inner gardener and tend to native seedlings in our native plant nursery.
 These plants will be used to restore degraded wetlands and provide habitat for endangered species such as the Ridgeway’s rail and the salt marsh harvest mouse.
 Come help the native seedlings grow strong and get them ready for planting!

 Restore Tidal Marsh Wetland at Eden Landing Ecological Reserve (Hayward/Union City)

 Wetland restoration is no easy feat, and we could certainly use your help to get our native California seedlings in the ground on Saturday morning.
 We have thousands of seedlings to plant, but many hands make light work, so bring your friend along for some Saturday morning restoration!
 We’ll see you there by the shoreline.

 Honor the Life of Martin Luther King, Jr. at the MLK Jr. Regional Shoreline (Oakland)

 Celebrate Martin Luther King Jr. Day by volunteering to give back to your community with Save The Bay.
 We will restore wetland habitat that is essential to all Bay Area residents alike.
 Healthy tidal wetlands improve water quality and protect our cities from flooding, a very important feature during storm surges and King Tide events of winter.
 Join us in honoring the life of Martin Luther King Jr. and learn about how wetlands provide protection for us all.